 The most beautiful mural we saw while walking around downtown Titusville is located just around the corner from the Pritchard House.
 “Paddling Our Wildlife Paradise” at 410 S Hopkins Avenue made my jaw drop when I first saw it.
 Being a Florida Native, I believe it perfectly captures what I love about the natural world in this state.
 Keith Goodson is a gifted artist.

-After viewing the first incredible mural, walk towards Washington Avenue, the main street of downtown Titusville, and keep walking through Julia Court.
+After viewing the first incredible mural, walk towards Washington Avenue, the main street of downtown Titusville.
+Behind Sunrise Bread Company is a pair of wings, one adult size, one child size.
+Then keep walking through Julia Court.
 Along the backside of the buildings that face Washington Avenue, namely the Olde Bank Tavern, is a fun Coca-Cola ad and a mural.

 Finally, another mural by Keith Goodson that you can’t miss is “Reflections of Our Past.”
 This mural showcases Titsuville's historic side and its connection with the space program.
 I love the mix of black and white, sepia, and color.
 You can find this mural at 301 South Washington Ave, which is at the end of the strip of businesses and restaurants in historic downtown Titusville.
 Get more information about Titusville's murals here.